PTC-Education/PTC-Education.github.io/docs/integrations/dxguides/spatialtoolboxkepware.md

 layout: doc
 title: Spatial Toolbox and Kepware
 permalink: /docs/integrations/dxguides/spatialtoolboxkepware
+description:  How to connect Allen-Bradley PLCs to Vuforia Spatial Toolbox with Kepware
 ---

 ## Connect Allen-Bradley PLCs to Vuforia Spatial Toolbox with Kepware